infobloxopen/themis/README.md

 - **map** - expression to get resulting policy or rule id (it can be string, set of strings or list of strings expression);
 - **default** - policy or rule id to evaluate if result of map expression doesn't match any child id (optional, if absent mapper policy effect is **Indeterminate**);
 - **error** - policy or rule id to evaluate if map expression can't be evaluated (optional, if absent mapper policy effect is **Indeterminate**);
 - **alg** - nested algorithm to use if map expression result is set of strings or list of strings (required if map is set of strings or list of strings expression, otherwise ignored).
-Other mapper can be used here (but for it **default** and **error** fields are ignored).
+Other mapper can be used here (but for it **default** and **error** fields are ignored);
+- **order** - chooses order in which policies or rules selected by map expression are passed to nested algorithm.
+The order can be "External" (default) and "Internal".
+With external order policies or rules follow order of ids returned by map expression.
+Internal order stands for order of the policies or rules as they appear in parent policy set or policy.

 Any hidden child policy or rule is ignored by mapper algorithm.